 The framework for change is to provide and communicate clear learning goals so that students will understand the progression of knowledge they are expected to master and where they are along with that progression.

 Throughout the book, Marzano details the elements of three overarching categories: the must-receive feedback, getting meaningful content instruction, and have their basic psychological needs met.
-Equipping your career with these strategies not only provide you with helpful insights from an internationally-acclaimed expert but also gear up your teaching game in general.
+Equipping your career with these strategies not only provides you with helpful insights from an internationally-acclaimed expert but also gears up your teaching game in general.